 This page outlines the requirements for team structure and project deliverables.

-- Team: Team registration is $265.
-This is due before April 30th in order to reserve a team presentation slot at the Jamboree.
+- Team: Team registration is 30000 JPY.
+This is due before May 31, 2023 in order to reserve a team presentation slot at the Jamboree.

-- Individual: The nonrefundable Jamboree registration fee is $195 per person (not including hotel lodging), due September 25th.
+- Individual: The nonrefundable Jamboree registration fee is TBD JPY per person (not including hotel lodging), due September 15, 2023.

 - Where does my fee go?
 Registration fees cover program expenses including renting the venue, A/V, catering, photographer, t-shirts, award certificates, transportation, and website development.

 - Mentoring: Each team must have at least one faculty advisor.
 We also recommend having at least one graduate student or postdoc mentor available to work closely with students during the summer.

-- Size: Teams should have a maximum of 8 students per team.
+- Size: Teams should have a maximum of 8 undergraduate students per team.
 Faculty advisors do not count toward this limit.
 We request that you only register one team per institution.

 - Scope: Project planning is entirely up to the team.
 Given time constraints for presenting the work, we recommend that each team focus on a single project.

 - Composition: Teams should consist primarily of undergraduate students (studying towards a bachelor’s degree, or graduating this year) at an accredited college or university.
 High school students are welcome to join a university-led team.
 Graduate students and postdocs should serve as mentors.

 This is a rough suggestion for how a BIOMOD team might organize their project.
 Please also note the important deadlines on this page.

-- January–March: Team organizers should recruit team members: post flyers and email announcements, interview interested students, and send notifications early while everyone is still finalizing their summer plans.
+- April–May: Team organizers should recruit team members: post fliers and email announcements, interview interested students, and send notifications early while everyone is still finalizing their school-year plans.

 - April–May: Register your team.
 Students should begin independent background reading to start learning about topics that may interest them.
 Organize brainstorming meetings to determine project topic.

-- June–August: Do the project!
+- June–October: Do the project!
 Also, start planning the YouTube video as early as possible.
-Book travel arrangements and apply for Visas if necessary
+Book travel arrangements and apply for Visas if necessary.

-- September–October: Complete project wiki, video, and presentation.
 Register for Jamboree.

+- October–November: Complete project website, video, and presentation.
+Prepare to travel!

 Each team should produce the following before the posted judging deadlines.

 - Project Website documenting the project goals, data, and results